 - Which made heaven, and earth, the sea, and all that therein is: which keepeth truth for ever:"

 Note also, that this messenger tells Daniel that Michael is "His Prince."
 Who is the Prince or ruler of Daniel (and indeed all servants of God) but Christ (Acts 51:3)?
 He is our Prince who alone holdeth with us in these matters.
-There is none other name (Acts 4:12) from which we can get help to overcome other than "He who is assuredly God."
-He is the chief ruler in the triune Godhead who is designated as our Prince (ruler), the only help of God's people.
-Without this Prince standing for us, we don't stand, but fall!
+There is none other name (Acts 4:12) from which we can get help to overcome other than "He who is certainly God."
+He is the chief ruler in the triune Godhead and who is designated as our Prince (ruler), the only help of God's people.
+Without this Prince standing for us, we don't stand at all.

 A second objection is best illustrated in some teachers "apparent" misunderstanding of the word "translated" angel.
 Believe it or not, some theologians actually think because it is translated angel in a Bible version, that it must be an angel and not a Messenger.
-But this only serves to highlight their reckless handling of scripture and lack of biblical scholarship.
-Because the precedent for the Lord being identified as an angel [Hebrew malak] or [Greek aggelos] or messenger is unquestionably demonstrated again and again very clearly throughout scripture.
-Christ is not an angel of the Lord, but He is the [aggelos] or messenger of the Lord.
-And that's what the words translated angel very literally means.
-We will now look at the phrase translated "Angel of the LORD" in the light of scripture and glean from it if God indeed uses scripture this way.
+This only serves to highlight their reckless handling of scripture and lack of biblical scholarship.
+Because the precedent for the Lord being identified as an angel [Hebrew malak] or [Greek aggelos] messenger is unquestionably demonstrated again and again very clearly throughout scripture.
+Nevertheless, Christ is not an angel of the Lord, but He is the [aggelos] or messenger of the Lord.
+And that's what the word translated angel very literally means.
+We will now look at the phrase translated "Angel of the LORD" in the light of scripture and glean from it if God indeed uses this term to identify the Lord.
 Our first example is in Genesis 31.

-The Angel or Messenger of God is the Lord
+The Aggelos or Messenger of God is the Lord

 Here we see clearly the [malak] (translated angel) of the Lord plainly identifies Himself as God.
-That is because this is not an angel, but the Messenger of God.
-So we see clearly that this wording or translating Him as "angel of the Lord" is quite consistent with the Chief Messenger (Archangel) being the Lord God.
+That is because this is not an angel at all, but Christ the Messenger of God.
+Thus we see clearly that this language speaking of Him as "angel of God" is actually Messenger, and is quite consistent with the Chief Messenger (Archangel) being the Lord God.
 Again: